Boil water advisory in effect in North Attleboro and Plainville; water distribution set

 Websites for both communities this morning advised of the boil water advisory and include general instructions including to discard any ice, juice, formula, stored water and uncooked foods prepared with tap water.

-Cases of water will be available for North Attleboro residents at the DPW on Smith Street starting at 3 p.m.
-Plainville residents are advised that the water kiosk in North Attleboro is able to be utilized as it uses reverse osmosis and is available to Plainville residents.
-Plainville is setting up a water bottle pickup location at the DPW Yard at 29 West Bacon Street.
-It will be available from 3 to 7 p.m.
+Cases of water will be available for North Attleboro residents at the DPW facility at 240 Smith St. starting at 3 p.m. and going until 7 p.m.
+Plainville residents are advised that the water kiosk in North Attleboro is able to be utilized as it uses reverse osmosis and is available to residents.
+Plainville is also setting up a water bottle pickup location at the DPW Yard at 29 West Bacon St. It will be available from 3 to 7 p.m.
 Thursday and 8 a.m. to 6 p.m.
 Friday, and each day until the boil water order is lifted.
+There is a limit of one case per household.

 According to information sent by North Attleboro Public Works Director Mark Hollowell, "on Sept.
 21, at 6:24 p.m., our water system was notified that a water sample collected on Sept.
 20 from the Whiting Treatment Facility raw water tested positive for E.coli, which is a fecal indicator.
 Fecal indicators are used to detect groundwater sources that may be susceptible to fecal contamination which may contain harmful viruses or bacteria."